Bringing real-world Engineering Principles to the classroom!

 University Of Arizona- Mixed Signal Project outline

-Carnegie Mellon University- ECE545.com
+Carnegie Mellon University- CMU ECE545

 The world is full of case studies outlining software engineering disasters.
 Almost every programmer has had to work on a project involving “less than stellar” source code that was difficult to read and maintain.
-On rare occasion, some programmers get the opportunity to work on a well-designed system, an awe-inspiring piece of craftsmanship that usually produces the exclamation, “This is truly great code!”
+On rare occasions, some programmers get the opportunity to work on a well-designed system, an awe-inspiring piece of craftsmanship that usually produces the exclamation, “This is truly great code!”

 SXB/PXB Board Selection Guides: